Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 - connectionStringSetting: "AzureCosmosDBConnectionString"

-> [!NOTE]
 > "AzureCosmosDBConnectionString" is the connection string setting value.
 You can store the connection string in **local.settings.json**.

-Update the @FunctionName annotation to have a more meaningful name such as CosmosDBChangeFeedMonitor.
+Update the `@FunctionName` annotation to have a more meaningful name such as CosmosDBChangeFeedMonitor.

 The archetype also created a file called **local.settings.json** at the same level as the **host.json** file.
 Update **local.settings.json** with the following settings: